 Browse through the interesting museum to see wicked medieval weapons, informative displays, and an entire room filled with bona fide instruments of torture.

 And if the torture chamber doesn’t completely destroy your appetite, stop by the small cafe for ice cream or a cool drink.

 The castle is a photographer’s dream.

-Not only is the price of a regular adult ticket just 6 euros, but they don’t charge extra for taking photos and a 45-minute audio guide is included (available in a handful of languages, including English) for no extra charge.
+Not only is the price of a regular adult ticket just 6 euros, but they don’t charge extra for taking photos, and a 45-minute audio guide is included for no extra charge.
+The guide is available in a handful of languages, including English.

 The audio guide is fantastic.

 Or at least is is if you love tales of whimsy and unrequited love.
 This isn’t one of those castles you walk through and leave an hour later having learned nothing.
 The audio guide is one of the most entertaining we’ve ever had for any tourist site, anywhere.
 Rather than monotonously reciting dry dates and facts, the guide intersperses historical information with spell-binding legends.
 Even the voice they chose for the English-speaking version is mesmerizing.